Leaf Spring Suspension

 Total Height – As per Drawing or Specification.

-● Raw material grades used :
+● Raw material grades used in Leaf Spring suspension :-

 BS:970 EN-45 / BS:970 EN-47 / 50Cr.V4 / 50Cr.4V2 / 51Cr.V4 / 50Cr.MoV4 / 50Si7 / 55Si7 / 60Si7 / SUP-9 / SUP-9A / SAE-5160 etc. and others similar Foreign Grades JIS, ASTM etc.